chsxf/mfx.wiki.mirror/Using-Databases.md

 ### Details

-- First, we open a connection to the database server with the `DatabaseManager::open()` function.
+- First, we open a connection to the database server with the `open()` function.
 It uses the `__default` server configuration options as no server name is provided,
-- Then, we execute our query with the `getRow()` method and ask the result to be provided as an associative array (the `getRow()` method is an extension method provided by the [pdo-database-manager](https://packagist.org/packages/chsxf/pdo-database-manager) package),
+- Then, we execute our query with the `getRow()` method and ask the result to be provided as an associative array (the `getRow()` method is an extension method provided by the [pdo-database-manager](https://github.com/chsxf/pdo-database-manager) package),
 - Finally, we pass the result as the template variables to display the selected user's name.

 If everything works fine, you should get this kind of result on screen: